kiwicom/margarita/docs/getting-started.md

-import yarnAnalyse from '../assets/yarn-analyze.png';
+---
+title: Getting Started

-# Getting Started
+sidebar_label: Getting Started
+---

 To get started, clone the repository, change directory and install the dependencies: